 Sewell has excellent get-off at the line of scrimmage as a run blocker, and he carries charged momentum into his first block.
 Additionally, Sewell has otherworldly balance amidst contact.
 Some linemen take themselves out of plays if they can’t control their body, but Sewell is controlled and calculated with how he directs his frame.

 Featured | Latest 7-Round 2021 NFL Mock Draft

 Sewell operates with urgency and stores a massive amount of potential energy on each play.
 He exerts immense amounts of power without lurching and losing control.
 He also does well moving to the second level, navigating through crowds with nice acceleration and vision.
 Once he reaches his target, Sewell’s anchor is strong, and he has the grip strength and the composure to drive opponents out of the picture.

 Sewell brings just as much as a pass blocker

 Lots of Sewell’s eye-catching run blocking traits also display themselves in the passing game.
 Just as Sewell carries exceptional balance as a run blocker, his center of gravity is stable as a pass blocker as well.
 Sewell plays with stellar leverage, and his fast and powerful hands allow him to neutralize blockers on the outside.

-You can nitpick a few things with Sewell: there are times where his movement can be more efficient, his hand technique isn’t perfect, and he doesn’t always go the extra mile and maul his opponents.
-But the Oregon tackle certainly isn’t disinterested.
+You can nitpick a few things with Sewell: There are times where his movement can be more efficient, his hand technique isn’t perfect, and he doesn’t always go the extra mile and maul his opponents.
+But the Oregon tackle certainly doesn’t lack interest.
 He possesses ample athleticism, excellent power, innate instincts, and leverage.

 Penei Sewell’s best fits in the 2021 NFL Draft